-When deploying a VPS with a private network, you need to configure the private IP addresses.
+When deploying a Vultr cloud server with a private network, you need to manually configure the private adapter.
 The examples shown in this guide are IPv4, but Vultr supports both IPv4 and IPv6.
 Vultr also supports multiple VLANs over a single private network interface with 802.1q tags.
 You'll find your server's information on the information page under Settings > IPv4.
 In the example below, the public network address is 192.0.2.123, and the private network address is 10.10.10.3.
 You'll find configuration samples for your server by clicking "View our networking configuration tips and examples."

 Add the following line to the